 Once more than two family members pay eligible expenses toward the deductible that equal the family deductible, no more deductibles are required for any family member's claim during the rest of that calendar year.
-In addition, if you do not satisfy any part of the deductible during the first three quarters of the calendar year (January to September), any deductible met or partially met during the last quarter of the calendar year.
+In addition, if you do not satisfy any part of the deductible during the first three quarters of the calendar year (January to September), any deductible met or partially met during the last quarter of the calendar year (October to December) is carried over and applied to the deductible for the following calendar year.